sukritishuk/ML_ZoomCamp_Article/README.md

 * Selection of Non-seasonal and Seasonal Orders -
   a) Manual selection of orders
   b) Automated selection of orders - using Pmdarima library (auto_arima)
+* Comparing Models and Interpreting Results
-* Splitting the dataset into Train and Test subsets
+* Splitting the Dataset for Time Series Analysis
 * Model Selection for Stock Predictions - ARIMA, Seasonal ARIMA (SARIMA) Model, Auto ARIMA, Prophet
 * Time Series Forecasting -